 AAP Summary

 Recommendation ITU-T H.248.78 defines packages that allow the support of bearer-level application gateway (B-ALG) functions in various service configurations.
 A B-ALG belongs to the category of protocol layer 4+ NAT traversal support functions.
 This Revision adds a further H.248 package which allows a particular B-ALG type, entirely resident in the media gateway itself.
+It also adds an annex that describes Extensible Messaging and Presence Protocol (XMPP) to MSRP interworking utilising mechanisms defined in this Recommendation.

 Summary